Koromix/rygel/web/redropp.org/pages/docker.md

 docker run --env-file=/path/to/env/file -p 8894:80 koromix/redropp:latest
 ```

-Once Redropp is running, open http://localhost:8894/ in your browser and click on the Administration button.
+Once Redropp is running, open http://localhost:8894/ in your browser.
+That's it!

 > [!CAUTION]
 > With this command, the data will be saved inside the container and may be **lost once the container is destroyed!**